AElfProject/AElf/docs-sphinx/reference/acs/acs8.md

 This method can be used to purchase one of the four resource coins, which consumes the ELF balance in the contract account (you can recharge it yourself, or you can collect the user's ELF tokens as a profit to be self-sufficient).

-Of course, it is possible for developers to purchase resource token and then directly transfer to the address of this contract via the Transfer method of the Token contract.
+Of course, it is possible for developers to purchase resource token and then directly transfer to the address of this contract via the ``Transfer`` method of the ``Token contract``.
 Therefore, this interface does not have to be implemented.

 ## Usage

-The contract inherited from ACS1 uses a pre-plugin transaction called ChargeTransactionFees for charging transaction fee.
+The contract inherited from ACS1 uses a pre-plugin transaction called ``ChargeTransactionFees`` for charging transaction fee.

-Because the specific charge amount is determined by the actual consumption of the transaction, the post-plugin generates ChargeResourceToken tansaction to charge resource token.
+Because the specific charge amount is determined by the actual consumption of the transaction, the post-plugin generates ``ChargeResourceToken`` transaction to charge resource token.

-The implementation of ChargeResourceToken is also similar to it of ChargeTransactionFees:
+The implementation of ``ChargeResourceToken`` is also similar to it of ``ChargeTransactionFees``:

 ```c#
 public override Empty ChargeResourceToken(ChargeResourceTokenInput input)